-1. In the Pro software there is a button that allows you to calculate your savings.
+1. In ESE, under Archive > Show advanced options, there is a button that allows you to calculate your savings.

-2. We have made it possible to scan your entire system so you can see how much you can save.
-A slider is used to set the archiving threshold to however many days you want.
-This adjusts the graphs accordingly revealing what effect archiving will have on a particular server.
+2. Use our Storage Analyser to scan your entire system and see how much you can save.
+A slider is used to set the Archiving threshold to however many days you want.
+This adjusts the graphs accordingly, revealing what effect Archiving will have on a particular server.

-If you want to keep all your data, the simplest way is to rehydrate all your data and disable the feature.
+If you want to keep all your data, the simplest way is to rehydrate it all and then disable the feature.

-- When the process has completed, run the rehydration again (see below for note about archive stats).
+- When the process has completed, run the rehydration again.

-What happens if my backup client is uninstalled?
+What happens if my ESE Agent is uninstalled?